-WFUNA would like to invite United Nations Associations (UNA) to participate in the discussion and consultation process surrounding the Post-2015 development agenda and creation of Sustainable Development Goals (SDGs).
+WFUNA would like to invite United Nations Associations (UNA) to participate in the discussion and implementation of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).

-UNAs are one of the UN's best links to Civil Society.
-They hold a unique position as an already established global network to participate in the consultation process.
-Find on this page information about the Post-2015 Development Agenda and the SDGs. *Refresh browser window to view interactive elements
+UNAs are among the UN's best links to civil society.
+They hold a unique position as an already established global network to participate in the implementation process.
+Find on this page information about the creation of the 2030 Agenda and the SDGs. *Refresh browser window to view interactive elements

 Guide to WFUNA Post-2015: